hashicorp/consul/website/source/docs/internals/consensus.html.markdown

 ## Raft Protocol Overview

-Raft is a relatively new consensus algorithm that is based on Paxos, but is designed to have fewer states and a simpler more understandable algorithm.
+Raft is a relatively new consensus algorithm that is based on Paxos, but is designed to have fewer states and a simpler, more understandable algorithm.
 There are a few key terms to know when discussing Raft:

 * Log - The primary unit of work in a Raft system is a log entry.
 The problem of consistency can be decomposed into a *replicated log*.
-A log is a an ordered seequence of entries.
+A log is an ordered sequence of entries.
 We consider the log consistent if all members agree on the entries and their order.

 * FSM - [Finite State Machine](http://en.wikipedia.org/wiki/Finite-state_machine).